Shawno-Studios/ParaEyes_ModTemplate/README.md

-# ParaEyes_ModTemplate
+# ParaEyes ModTemplate
-A mod template for ParaEyes
+A mod template for the horror game ParaEyes

 ## How to use this?